The International Arbitration Review: Austria

 vii Setting aside of arbitral awards

 Under the Arbitration Act of 2006 (as revised most recently in 2013), any kind of arbitral award may be challenged under Section 611 ACCP.
 This therefore includes interim awards, partial awards and awards on jurisdiction.
-The provision distinguishes between legal grounds that must be revoked by the claimant seeking to set aside the award and legal grounds that are to be reviewed ex officio (see Section 611(3) ACCP).
+The provision distinguishes between legal grounds that must be revoked by the plaintiff seeking to set aside the award and legal grounds that are to be reviewed ex officio (see Section 611(3) ACCP).
 The reasons for setting aside are contained in Section 611(2) ACCP and may be summarised as follows:

 - lack of an arbitration agreement and lack of arbitrability ratione personae;